spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 ### Input validation

-The deployment launcher validates your deployment configurations as you edit them in the Unity editor.
+The deployment launcher validates your deployment configurations as you edit them in the Unity Editor.
 If any field fails validation, errors similar to those highlighted below are shown and the **Launch deployment** button is disabled.

 #### Assembly name